 - 2 tablespoons granulated sugar

 - Mix in the yogurt and vanilla extract.
-Add the flour, baking powder, baking soda, and salt and stir on low speed until just combined.1 cup (225g) Greek yogurt, 2 teaspoons vanilla extract, 1 teaspoon baking powder, ½ teaspoon salt
+Add the flour, baking powder, and salt and stir on low speed until just combined.1 cup (225g) Greek yogurt, 2 teaspoons vanilla extract, 1 teaspoon baking powder, ½ teaspoon salt

-- Pour batter into prepared pan and bake for 48-50 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+- Transfer the batter into the prepared pan and bake for 55-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Cool in pan for 10 minutes.
 Allow the cake to cool completely before topping with whipped cream.

 For the whipped cream:

 - Using a hand mixer or a stand mixer fitted with the whisk attachment, beat heavy cream with the sugar until stiff peaks form.1 cup (240ml) heavy whipping cream, 2 tablespoons granulated sugar

 - For the whipped cream, make sure the heavy whipping cream is cold for best results.
 Do not remove from the refrigerator until you are ready to get started.

 - This recipe was updated on 4/8/21.
 I reduced the flour from 2 cups to 1 ½ cups and eliminated the baking soda.